(Last updated: August 10, 2021)

 Think back to the last time you bought something online.
 It probably wasn’t very long ago, was it?
 Online shopping is all the rage, and ecommerce is only growing.
 Retailers are better than ever at optimizing the online shopping experience and converting digital sales.

 As a multifamily housing professional, you may not pay much attention to online shopping trends.
 But the ecommerce industry has a much bigger impact on your operations, goals, and finances than you may realize.
-The cost of managing packages at a your building includes time, people, and money.
-Whether you’re just trying to learn about e-commerce trendings or looking for the best package locker for your apartment building, this post is for you.
+The cost of managing package deliveries at your building includes time, people, and money.
+Whether you’re just trying to learn about e-commerce trends or looking for the best package locker for your apartment building, this post is for you.

 In this post, we’ll discuss:

 - The rapid growth of online shopping